dobhal1420/calculatorExpression/README.md

 2. **API Gateway**
    * HTTP API created in AWS API Gateway
 3. **AWS Lambda**
-   * Deployed Dot net core Api to AWS Lambda.
+   * Deployed Dot net core Api to AWS Lambda

+#### Create AWS VPC:

+  * VPC is created on CIDR block 10.0.0.0/16
+  * 2 route tables are availble inside this VPC
+     - Main route table: This is default route table created by default when a VPC is created.
+     - Custom route table: This custom route table is created to allow public subnets to connect to the internet
+  * Security Groups
+  * 2 Public Subnets created in 2 different availablility zones in order to make the system highly available and fault tolerant.

+#### Create API Gateway:

+  * The API solution created in Dot Net Core is deployed on API Gateway.
+  * This gateway connects with the 2 public subnets which further connects to the internet via Internet Gateway

+#### Create Lambda Function:

-  * Install the AWS Lambda Extensions for the dotnet CLI with the command dotnet tool.This tool enables you to package and deploy .NET Core applications to Lambda.
+  * Install the AWS Lambda Extensions for the dotnet CLI with the command dotnet tool.
+This tool enables you to package and deploy .NET Core applications to Lambda.
   ```
   install -g Amazon.Lambda.Tools
   ```

-  * Run the command To generate a zip file of the API that can be deployed to AWS Lambda (located in /bin/Release/netcoreapp3.1/FuturiceCalculator.zip).
+  * Run the below command to generate a zip file of the API that can be deployed to AWS Lambda (located in /bin/Release/netcoreapp3.1/FuturiceCalculator.zip).
   ```
   dotnet lambda package
   ```

   * In the AWS Console, go to the Lambda Service section.
   * Click the link to the lambda function you created above (dotnet-lambda-futurice).
   * Under Code source click Upload from and select .zip file.